-A member of the Governing body takes a special interest in SEND, although the Governing Body as a whole is responsible for making provision for pupils with special educational needs.
+A member of the Local Governance Committee takes a special interest in SEND, although the Local Governance Committee as a whole is responsible for making provision for pupils with special educational needs.

-4.1 The Governing Board:
+4.1 The Local Governance Committee.

 They will: